kylehlw/kylehlw.github.io/_posts/2025-09-26-TLS-Support -in-RabbitMQ-and-MQTT.md

 ## Key Note

-**Unique Client ID verification**
+**Unique client ID verification**

-MQTT only allow one client_id has only one connection, client with same id will kick out the original one.
+MQTT allows only one connection per client_id; a client connecting with the same ID will disconnect the original one.

-MQTT cert authentication can support client_id verification, in this the client must use the client id as the same as the configured cert subject name, e.g. in above server config, the comment out part means client_id will be extracted from cert by SAN, otherName, if the client_id doesn’t match
+MQTT certificate authentication can support client_id verification.
+In this mode, the client must use a client_id that matches the certificate subject (or SAN if configured).
+For example, in the server config above, the commented part means the client_id would be extracted from the certificate SAN otherName.
+If the client_id does not match, authentication fails.
-But this also means, with one cert, only one client_id can be used with that given cert.
+But this also means with one certificate, only one client_id can be used with that given certificate.
 This won’t be suitable for applications that may need multiple MQTT connections with the same broker.

 So, very likely, we will disable the client_id verification.

 **Port for TLS**

-When use cert authentication, must also use the encrypted protocol, by default in RabbitMQ plugin, running over 8883 port
+When using certificate authentication, you must also use the encrypted protocol.
+By default, the RabbitMQ MQTT plugin listens on port 8883.

-**Example of How to configure User Property with mqtt5.0**
+**Example: Configure User Properties with MQTT 5.0**

 ```
 mosquitto_sub -h rabbit.local -p 8883 -t "test" --cafile ca_certificate.pem --cert APM0001.pem --key APM0001.key -i APM0001 -V mqttv5 --property CONNECT user-property client_type APM --property CONNECT user-property client_name APM0001